-Without metadata, it is very difficult for potential data users to discover whether a data set is available, who has it, what the data means, and how accurate and reliable it is.
+Without metadata, it is very difficult for potential data users to know whether a dataset is available, where it is stored, what the data means, and how accurate it is.
 A key reason for duplicated data collection and re-work across government is the fact that repositories of what data has been collected are either inadequately maintained or do not exist.
-Therefore, implementing robust metadata management policies, rules, practices are required to ensure that data can be located, understood and used not only across the agency, but also across government more broadly.
-Metadata management is also essential for ensuring compliance because it informs you if data is being handled and used appropriately.
+Therefore, implementing robust metadata management practices are required to ensure that data can be located, understood and used not only across the agency, but also by other agencies and non-government users.

-- Valued: the value of having managed metadata, and its role in improving data quality, is recognised across the organisation. - Standardised: metadata conforms to relevant industry standards to enable data sharing across the public and private sector.
+- Valued: the value of having managed metadata, and its role in improving data quality, is recognised across the organisation. - Standardised: metadata conforms to relevant industry standards to enable data sharing and re-use across the public and private sector. - Accessible: metadata is recorded and maintained on an accessible repository and is freely available at no additional cost with the provision of the dataset.

-- Accessible: metadata is recorded and maintained on an accessible repository and is freely available at no additional cost with the provision of the dataset. - Assured: the quality of metadata is assured, measured, monitored and improved. - Agreed: changes to metadata are agreed and authorised with due consideration of impacts to other data management functions and business processes.
+- Assured: the quality of metadata is assured, measured, monitored and improved. - Agreed: changes to metadata are agreed and authorised with due consideration of impacts to other data management functions and business processes.